This experimental CSS Overview feature of Chrome is awesome

 This is where you’d find CSS Overview option.
 Check that.

-Close the setting, reload the website, and re-open the DevTools.
+Close the settings, reload the website, and re-open the DevTools.

 Using “CSS Overview”